PipelineFX/Documentation/my-website/versioned_docs/version-8.0.0/start-here/Troubleshooting+and+Reports.md

 ## Forum

-PipelineFX features an online forum for discussing Qube support issues, exchanging tips and techniques, and for suggesting improvements to our products.
+PipelineFX features an online forum for discussing Qube! support issues, exchanging tips and techniques, and for suggesting improvements to our products.

 -	http://pipelinefx.com/forum